dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-inherit-forms-using-the-inheritance-picker-dialog-box.md

   - "Inheritance Picker dialog box"
   - "inherited forms [Windows Forms], creating" ms.assetid: 969b4c04-12aa-4297-93a2-0ae747447823
+description: Learn how to inherit forms using the inheritance picker which can take advantage of code or user interfaces that have already been created in other solutions.
 ---
 # How to: Inherit Forms Using the Inheritance Picker